 Ms Mistry said the test required her to extract internal lipids from hair, rather than any secretions or products on its surface.

-”I grind the hair, put it in a vial with an extraction solvent and shake it around to extract the lipids from the fibre,” she said.
+”I grind the hair, put it in a vial with an extraction solvent and

 The resulting liquid is then analysed to determine its lipid content.